 This clause requires a rewrite.
 See C++ Core Guidelines CPL for a good explanation of the differences.

 C++ has a rich type system with many nuances.
+In addition to the C base types, int, long, float, double, Boolean, char, and arrays with their C-style vulnerabilities, C++ provides . . .

 Many vulnerabilities can be mitigated more easily by using library facilities rather than the base language types. (e.g. std::string rather than char*)

 Use of the “explicit” keyword for constructors and conversion operators